The DePauw Collects 27 ICPA Awards, Including 'Newspaper of the Year'

 The DePauw was recognized as Indiana's "Division III Newspaper of the Year" and the publication and its student journalists at DePauw University collected a total of twenty-seven awards -- including 16 first-place commendations -- at the 2012 Indiana Collegiate Press Association Awards, which took place over the weekend at the ICPA's spring convention at Ball State University in Muncie.

-DePauw's student newspaper competes in the ICPA's Division III (comprised of non-daily newspapers on campuses with enrollments of 3,000 or fewer students).
+DePauw's student newspaper competes in the ICPA's Division III (composed of non-daily newspapers on campuses with enrollments of 3,000 or fewer students).

 The winning entries included: